 The cosmic boom continues to reverberate in the wake of his Divine/human footsteps forever.

-This post was published yesterday at the enCourage blog.
+This post was first published December 10, 2018 at the enCourage blog.